How Much Energy Does Recycling Save?

 Chances are your recycling bin is predominantly filled with this material.
 There are many different types, with only some being recyclable.
 If not recycled, these man-made polymers can take hundreds if not thousands of years to degrade naturally, but less than half of plastic used in the UK is ever recycled, with most of it sadly ending up in landfill.

 Though there is now a 5p carrier bag tax and many supermarkets are making efforts to cut down on plastic packaging use, there is still a long way to go.
 At home, people can be sure to wash, sort and recycle plastic waste, as well as simply avoid purchasing it in the first place.
-In business, companies are sourcing from greener supply chains, using less plastic packaging, and using baling machines to sort and compact waste.
+In business, companies are sourcing from greener supply chains, using less plastic packaging, and using plastic baling machines to sort and compact waste.

 How much energy is saved?
 The oil needed to create a single plastic shopping bag could power a car to drive for 11 metres.
 Given that the UK uses 13 billion carrier bags annually (yes, even after the carrier bag tax), that translates to 143 million additional kilometers – enough to drive around the entire earth 3500 times.